BC193/cse15l-lab-report/LabReport4.md

 - ```<enter>```
 - ```java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests```
 - ```<enter>```

+### What this does:
+> It runs the JUnit tests after initializing all the java files in the repo.

 ## Fixing the Code
 <img width="579" alt="Screen Shot 2023-02-27 at 5 24 38 PM" src="https://user-images.githubusercontent.com/83740546/221728449-79f734e9-bc2d-4381-b678-03ee9106213e.png">